LiraShapira/app/README.md

 ## To start work on the app:

 - fork & clone the repo.
 - run `npm i`
-- then choose from below options:

-### without a local running server:

-- run `npm run demo`
+- load and run the Lira Shapira backend:
-- View the app on web or use [Expo Go](https://docs.expo.dev/get-started/expo-go/) to view on your mobile device

-### in conjuction with the lira shapira backend:

   - git fork and clone the [server repo](https://github.com/LiraShapira/server)
   - From the root of server repo, run `npm i` then `npm run devstart` (you will need a running postgres server)
   - In the app repo, make a .env file using the .env file contents
     - If you are viewing the app on mobile (using [Expo Go](https://docs.expo.dev/get-started/expo-go/)), you will need to replace 'localhost' in the EXPO_PUBLIC_SERVER_URL environment variables with your [Ipv4 address](https://www.geeksforgeeks.org/how-to-access-localhost-on-mobile-browsers/) to connect to the server.
 Alternitavely, look into using a tool like [ngrok](https://ngrok.com/).
   - run `npm run start` from the root of the app repo